House Life Project

-Hadia created a strategic plan for their museum partner, Kurt Vonnegut Museum and Library as a class project with others for her Museum Administration course.
+Hadia created a strategic plan for the Kurt Vonnegut Museum and Library as a class project with others for her Museum Administration course.
 Kurt Vonnegut Museum and Library is dedicated to Kurt Vonnegut, well-known late writer, artist, teacher, and Indianapolis native.
 The museum moved into a new building recently and museum staff is working hard to establish KVML.
 They have many new plans and programs in store.
-As a team project, Hadia and other team members created a strategic plan for KVML to follow which is linked above.
-For the strategic plan, they began this project by noting the strengths and weaknesses of the institution.
+For the strategic plan, they focused on strengths and weaknesses of the institution.
 They formed their strategic and primary goals, collected benchmark data, researched KVML history, and created a timeline for the institution to follow.
 Along with three other groups in our Museum Administration course, their group pitched their plan to KVML in May 2020.